In life you have to make your own luck.

 You essentially make your own luck.

-For instance, I blog, not because I want to be a blogger – I don’t have the time or fashion sense for that tbh.
+For instance, I blog, not because I just want to be a blogger – I don’t think I have the fashion sense to do it full time.
 I blog, because I want to write and I want people to read what I write.
 I also would never have admitted several years ago that I wanted to be a writer, because how unachievable is that?!
 Only the lucky ones make it right?!
 Not necessarily.

 Success is whatever it looks like to you, for me that is happiness – in the form of spending time with family, friends, travelling, and writing for a living.